 The particular brand of ammunition obtained for the Carcano, made by the Western Cartridge Company, was only sold at two locations in the Dallas area; when the stores were queried later by the authorities as to whether they could recall selling Carcano ammunition to Oswald, nobody could remember doing so, but as with the post office staff, it would have been a bit surprising if they had.
-Some stranger walked up to the sales counter, paid for a few boxes of ammunition, then walked out the door with the ammunition in a bag -- it was something that might happen several times a day, what reason would any sales clerk have to remember a particular customer who had done nothing to draw attention to himself?
+Some stranger walked up to the sales counter, paid for a few boxes of ammunition, then walked out the door with the ammunition in a bag -- it was something that might happen several times a day, what reason would any sales clerk have to remember months later a particular customer who had done nothing to draw attention to himself?

 The issue of how Oswald obtained the ammunition is a red herring.
 It's documented that Oswald obtained the weapons, he could have obtained the ammunition easily without drawing attention to himself or leaving a trail.
 It would be very difficult to find a precedent of a criminal case involving firearms that was dismissed because nobody could confirm where the accused bought the ammunition for the weapon.